jsiek/step-indexed-logic/README.md

 X₁ = inj₂ (_ , (β ($̬ _) , inj₁ refl))
 ```

-## Proofs in Step-indexed Logic
+## Proofs in Step-Indexed Logic

-Just like first-orderd logic, SIL comes with rules of deduction for
+Just like first-order logic, SIL comes with rules of deduction for
 carrying out proofs.
-The judgement form is `𝒫 ⊢ᵒ P`, where `𝒫` is a
+The judgment form is `𝒫 ⊢ᵒ P`, where `𝒫` is a
 list of assumptions and `P` is a formula.
-The judgement `𝒫 ⊢ᵒ P` is
+The judgment `𝒫 ⊢ᵒ P` is
 true iff for every time `k`, all of `𝒫` are true at `k` implies that `P`
 is true at `k`.
 So in Agda we have the following definition.